-Cell viability was measured by MTT assay (Trevigen, Gaithersburg, MD).
+MTT [3-[4,5 Dimethylthaizol-2-yl]-2,5 Diphenyltetrazolium Bromide] Cell Viability Assay.
+Cell viability was measured by MTT assay (Trevigen, Gaithersburg, MD) according to manufacturer's specifications.
 Cells were plated at 15,000 cells/well (SK-N-SH) or 10,000 cells/well (HEK 293 T/17, MG-63) in a 96-well plate and allowed to attach overnight.
-Cells were then treated for 24 h prior to addition of 10 $\mu$ L MTT reagent, which was allowed to be metabolized into colored formazan crystals for 3 h.
-A 100 $\mu$ L aliquot of MTT detergent reagent was then added and formazan crystals and cell membranes were solubilized for 2 h prior to reading absorbance at 570 nm.
-Data was analyzed in Microsoft Excel.
+Cells were then treated for 24 hours prior to addition of 10 μ l MTT reagent, which was allowed to be metabolized into colored formazan crystals for 3 hours.
+A 100 μ l aliquot of MTT detergent reagent was then added and formazan crystals and cell membranes were solubilized for 2 hours prior to reading absorbance at 570 nm.
+Data were analyzed in Microsoft Excel.